 This brand is inexpensive and lightweight.
 It is a flip-flop that you can wear to the beach or out to dinner because they are so pretty!

 This brand is incredibly comfortable.
-These are not the exact same ones that I have because mine are no longer available but I plan on purchasing these as well as back up.
-They are called Born Eva Gladiator Sandal and are pictured later in post.
+They are called Born Eva Gladiator Sandal.
 Honestly, I lived in them.
 I walked all day in them, did light hiking in them and walked in water with them.
-If they die, I may have a melt down.
+If they die, I may have a meltdown.
 Please Born, keep making these!!!

 Paring down toiletries is always tough for the ladies, especially when our daily beauty regimens involve enough products to fill up an entire room!
 How does one take that hydrating, purifying, de-puffing, anti-aging, anti-ugly skin care and hair regimen on the road, not to mention makeup and the brushes?
 Women’s bathrooms seriously look like a complicated science project.